italiancode/VybeWhale-Bot/Understanding-Token-Trades-with-Vybe-API.md

 ```

 - **What’s Happening?** The code calls the `get_trade_data_program` endpoint (https://api.vybenetwork.xyz/token/trades) to fetch the trades.
 It sets `programId` to `null` to look across all DEXs, specifies the token pair (`baseMintAddress` and `quoteMintAddress`), sets the time range (`timeStart` and `timeEnd`), and sorts the results by the most recent trades (`sortByDesc: "blocktime"`).
-- **For a Layperson:** This is like the librarian going through all their records to find apple-orange trades from the past day and bringing back the 10 most recent ones, sorted from newest to oldest.
+- **Simple Explaination:** This is like the librarian going through all their records to find apple-orange trades from the past day and bringing back the 10 most recent ones, sorted from newest to oldest.

 ### 4. **Processing the Response**
 The code takes the data from the API and formats it to make it easier to read: